m4n0b0dy/Doom/.ipynb_checkpoints/README_checked_old.md

 art_dic: a dictionary containing the full query information for an individual art_list, always organized (art_list:album:song:lyrics)\
 query: this is a dictionary comprised of the returns: of a DB query\
 base_artist: this is a string of the USER INPUTTED art_list name.
 Otherwise, it would use the names in the DB (it gets those from ohhla)\
 use_ind_artists: a boolean that is typically false (usually use user input art_list name).
-If it is true, the art_dic will be organized by the names in the DB which uses the ohhla true art_list name which can contain features, typos, etc.\
+If it is true, the art_dic will be organized by the names in the DB which uses the ohhala true art_list name which can contain features, typos, etc.\
 returns: continually updating dictionary for singular art_list
 ```
 adv_pull(conn, artist_list = [''], album_list = [''], song_list = [''], use_ind_artists=False)